wayfareio/wayfare.io/startups/idea-weekend.markdown

     price: "$747"
   - dates: Deposit
     price: "$47"
+  note: |-
-  note: Deposit due with application & applies to conference fees.
-Pricing includes
-    three day conference, all meals, materials, workbooks and goodies.
+    Deposit due with application & applies to conference fees.
+Pricing includes three day conference, all meals, materials, workbooks and goodies.

+    Limited amount of scholarships available for students and non-profits.
+Inquire to apply.
 layout: custom/startups/idea-weekend
 ---